-A pregnant 17-year-old's day was going like any other, ensuing with a work shift before she went to see her boyfriend after he got off work at Pizza Hut.
-How the day ended we may never know.
+A pregnant Mississippi 17-year-old's day was going like any other.
+She worked before she went to see her boyfriend after he got off his shift at Pizza Hut.
+How the day ended remains a mystery.

 On Sept.
-10, 1993, Angela Freeman went missing in Petal, Mississippi.
-Now, more than 28 years later, she's still not been heard from.
-She would be 46 today.
+10, 1993, Angela Freeman went missing in Petal.
+Now, more than three decades later, she's still not been heard from.

 “We do know she left Pizza Hut in her vehicle, but she never showed back up to her apartment,” Perry County Sheriff Mitch Nobles told WJTV in 2021.

 Freeman's vehicle was found about 20 miles away from the Pizza Hut at the Mahned Bridge, according to authorities.
-“I don’t want to give out the details of the case, but we know something transpired from there to the Mahned Bridge where her vehicle was found,” Nobles told WJTV.
+“I don’t want to give out the details of the case, but we know something transpired from there to the Mahned Bridge where her vehicle was found,” Nobles told the station.

 According to the Hattiesburg American, Freeman told her mother that she was planning to stay at a friend's house after work on that fateful Thursday night.
 "Mama, I love you.
-I'll see you Friday," Debra Freeman told the outlet in 2018.
+I'll see you Friday," Debra Freeman told the outlet in 2018 of her daughter's words.

 Debra Freeman really began to worry when her daughter didn't show up for work Saturday.